hiccius/OpenGL/04-lighting/README.md

 </div>

 #### 10. Point light
-This examples simulates the group of containers illuminated by a **point light**.
+This example simulates the group of containers illuminated by a **point light**.
 The light intensity is **attenuated** for the containers that are farther away from the light source.

 <div align="center">
   <img src="images/10-point_light.png" height="450"><br>